 What is a Letter of Intent?

-A Letter of Intent (LOI) contains information about how you want your loved one to be cared for when you are unable to.
+A Letter of Intent contains information about how you want your loved one to be cared for when you are unable to.
 It documents your life, financial and legal plans.
 But it is even more than that.
 If your child or loved one ever needs care that won’t be personally given by yourself or your spouse, you have the right as their parental guardian to ensure that the assistance they receive aligns with the standard of care you strive for.
 This letter is meant to detail your expectations when it comes to caring for your child.
 Failure to leave instructions will only ensure your child’s life falls apart faster than anyone can figure out how to help.
 You are their voice.
-When you are gone, your LOI is your voice.
+When you are gone, your Letter of Intent is your voice.

 Who drafts it?